JBGruber/wallpapr/README.md

 ## Examples

-The package comes with two pictures you can use: a monochrome background in zima blue and a snapshot from the Isle of Mull I took:
+The package comes with two pictures you can use: a monochrome background in Zima blue and a snapshot from the Isle of Mull I took:

 ``` r
 library("wallpapr")